ImAyrix/cut-cdn/README.md

 # Cut CDN
-✂️ Striping CDN IPs from a list of IP Addresses
+✂️ Removing CDN IPs from the list of IP addresses

 ## CDN Providers
 * Akamai